cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/0.DS/2021-10-10-DS-Basic0-OOD.md

   * If it's read-heavy, you might want to cache.
 * **Security**:
   * Security threats can, of course, be devastating for a system.
-  * Think about the tyupes of issues a system might face and design around thos.
+  * Think about the tyupes of issues a system might face and design around those.